learn-co-students/js-rails-as-api-rendering-different-content-types-using-rails-london-web-111819/README.md

 This will produce the same result as it did before.
-The `to_json` method is made available to both [arrays][array.to_json] and [hashes][hash.to_json] in Rails, but is not natively available to them natively in Ruby.
+The `to_json` method is made available to both [arrays][array.to_json] and [hashes][hash.to_json] in Rails, but is not natively available to them in Ruby.
 It does exactly what it says - it takes whatever array or hash it is called on and converts it to JSON.

 Rails favors convention as well as a clean and clutter free controller, so it